kpavlov/langchain4j-kotlin/README.md

 See the [discussion](https://github.com/langchain4j/langchain4j/discussions/1897) on LangChain4j project.

+> ℹ️ This project is a playground for [LangChain4j's Kotlin API](https://docs.langchain4j.dev/tutorials/kotlin).
+If
-> ℹ️ I am verifying my ideas for improving LangChain4j here.
-If an idea is accepted, the code might be adopted into the original [LangChain4j](https://github.com/langchain4j) project.
-If not - you may enjoy it here.
+> accepted, some code might be adopted into the original [LangChain4j](https://github.com/langchain4j) project and removed
+> from here.
+Mean while, enjoy it here.

 ## Features